 HOW DO I APPLY?

-Send us an email at firstname.lastname@example.org, with the subject line WestWords Daffodil Cottage Residency, and send us a covering letter which contains your contact details, and a response to the following questions:
+Send us an email at firstname.lastname@example.org, with the subject line WestWords Daffodil Cottage Residency, and send us a covering letter that contains your contact details, and a response to the following questions:

 1. Tell us a little about yourself as an artist and the work you do.
 Please include a short CV/publication record.